jfadams1963/Ti_Projects/tiAES-C_version/README.md

 __Build Requirements__

-The FreeBSD base system has all required libraries, but you will need to intall:
+The FreeBSD base system has all required libraries, but you may want to intall:
 + gmake

 `# pkg install gmake` as root or with `sudo`.

+To compile, run:
+`$ gmake`

+Or you can use BSD make and run:
+`$ make -f makefile.bsd`

 On Debian/Ubuntu, install these packages:
 + build-essential